wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 ## Examining Sample Point Ingestion and New IDs

 Your Wavefront instance includes an HTTP endpoint that allows you to answer questions like the following:
-* Show me metrics ingested that starts with X
+* Show me ingested metrics with names that start with X
-* What is the pps for hosts under prefix Y
+* What is the pps for hosts with names that start with prefix Y
 * What are metrics that are tagged with K=V
 * Show me new metrics (metrics that the system hasn't seen before)
 * Show me new sources